-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-X
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test s scores in admission decisions for first-time, first-year, degree- Х seeking applicants?

-(C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2016.

-C8A ADMISSION
+C8A / ADMISSION

-C8A Require Recommend Require for Some Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-Consider if Submitted

-C8A SAT or ACT
+C8A SAT or ACT 1

-C8A ACT only
+C8A ACT only ļ 1

-C8A SAT only
+C8A SAT only ļ 1

-C8A SAT and SAT Subject Tests or ACT Х
+C8A SAT and SAT Subject Tests or 1

+ACT X l 1

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only s ĺ i I

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2015, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2016, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-С8В ACT with Writing Component required Х
+C8B ACT with Writing Component required

 C8B ACT with Writing component recommended

 C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing C

+C8C

+$\textbf{C8C} \ \ \text{For admission}$

+component; check all that apply:

-C8C SAT essay ACT essay
+SAT essay ACT essay

-C8C For admission Х Х
+Х Х

-C8C For placement

-C8C For advising

-C8C In place of an application essay

-C8C As a validity check on the

-application essay

-C8C No college policy as of now

-C8C Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?

-Ves No

-C8D Yes No X

-C8E Latest date by which SAT or ACT scores must be received for fall-term 1-Jan

-C8E Latest date by which SAT Subject Test scores must be received for fall-term admission 1-Jan

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are C8F
+C8C For placement C8C For advising C8C In place of an application essay C8C As a validity check on the application essay C8C No college policy as of now C8C Not using essay component C8D In addition, does your institution use applicants' test scores for acad C8D Yes X emic advising?]
+C8E Latest date by which SAT or ACT scores must be received for fall- January 1, 2014 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission January 1, 2014 C8F If necessary, use this space to clarify your test policies (e.g., if tests a C8F are recommended for some